AltriusRS/Shumai/README.md

 > ### **Using WSL?**
 >
-> One known issue with Bun on WSL is that it fails to install packages due to a "NotSameFilesystem" error, this can be fixed by appending the `install` command with  --backend=copyfile`
+> One known issue with Bun on WSL is that it fails to install packages due to a "NotSameFilesystem" error, this can be fixed by appending the `add` command with  --backend=copyfile`

 ## Basic application